Should I contact the WJU Human Resource Department if I am seeking employment at the University?

-All applicants must complete an employment application.
+All applicants must submit a resume, complete an employment application, affirm the Statement of Faith and submit a written testimony of personal Christian faith.
 Applications are accepted for advertised vacancies only.
 A copy of the WJU employment application can be downloaded from our website.
 Contact information and/or other application requirements will be listed in the job posting.

 Do you keep applications on file so that I do not have to turn in a new application each time I apply for a specific position?

 We require you to submit a separate application each time you apply for a position.
 Every application is evaluated separately based on the classification for which you are applying.
 You may submit photocopies of earlier applications (with original signatures), but you will need to indicate the title of the position you are applying for on each application.